 Public charter schools are recognized nationally and internationally as a way of innovating education.
 Charter developers are considered educational entrepreneurs, visionary thinkers, and institution builders.
 They create learning laboratories and provide a venue for new skills and mindsets.
-Successful public charter schools provide quality education programs that focus on high achievement for all students; they are also well run non-profit businesses.
+Successful public charter schools provide quality education programs that focus on high achievement for all students; they are also well-run, non-profit businesses.

 If you have questions about Special Education, please contact Debi Smith, Special Populations Coordinator.